casper-network/docs-archive/glossary/S.rst

 Staker
 ^^^^^^
 A person that deposits tokens in the `proof-of-stake <P.html#proof-of-stake>`_ contract.
 Sometimes a staker is also a `validator <V.html#validator>`_ or a `delegator <D.html#delegator>`_.
 Stakers take on the slashing risk in exchange for rewards.
 Stakers will deposit their `tokens <T.html#token>`_ by sending a bonding request in the form of a transaction (deployment) to the system.
 If a validator is `slashed <#slashing>`_, the staker will lose their tokens.

+Staking
+^^^^^^^
+A feature of Proof-of-Stake protocols that allows token holders to actively participate in the protocol, thus securing the network.
+The `Staking Guide <https://docs.casperlabs.io/en/latest/staking/index.html>`_ highlights the steps required to stake the CSPR token on the Casper network.